Mohammed Yusuf Ansari

-Mohammed Yusuf Ansari (born 19 June 1970) is a former Indian professional footballer who played for India national football team as a goalkeeper.
+Mohammed Yusuf Ansari (born 19 June 1970) is a former Indian professional footballer who played as a goalkeeper.
+He currently goalkeeping coach of the I-League club Real Kashmir.

 Playing career

 Yusuf Ansari started his professional football career with Air India F.C. in 1992 and was also a part of the Maharastra State Football Team.
 Later, he became part of India national football team which played 1992 Olympics Men's Asian qualifiers and 1993 World Cup qualifiers.
 His notable matches for the national team include two appearances in 1991 Olympics qualifiers against Syria national football team.
 He was also a part of 1993 Nehru Cup squad.

 Coaching career

 Air India

 On 14 December 2010, Yusuf Ansari was appointed as the new head coach of Air India FC.
 The team finished 12th in the 2009–10 I-League.
 Following the season, he resigned from the head coach position and was later appointed as the goalkeeping coach under Santosh Kashyap.
 After spending two years there he left the team in 2013.